MubeenNaushad/Quiz-Application/README.md

-A Quiz Application deployed in JAVA for the DSA Project.
+A Quiz Application deployed in JAVA for university project.